vccimaging/vccimaging.github.io/joinus.md

 KAUST offers degree programs at the PhD, MS/PhD, and MS level.
 Of particular interest for the Computational Imaging Group are the degrees in the [CEMSE division](https://cemse.kaust.edu.sa/Academics/Pages/Study%20Programs.aspx).

 **Important:** all applications must be made through the official [application web page](https://kaust.hobsons.co.uk/emtinterestpage.aspx?ip=inquire), and need to be submitted within the application deadlines.
-That said, if you intend to join the Computational Imaging Group, you should also send a mail with your materials to [Prof. Wolfgang Heidrich](/People/heidriw) by email.
+That said, if you intend to join the Computational Imaging Group, you should also send an introductory email with your materials to [Prof. Wolfgang Heidrich](/People/heidriw).

 Beyond the formal requirements for KAUST admissions, to join the group we require very good programming and math skills as well as demonstrated coursework and other experience in some of the research topics listed above.
-Prior research publications are mandatory for direct admission into the PhD program.
+Prior research publications are required for direct admission into the PhD program.

 The KAUST admissions process is highly competitive, and even if all the above minimal criteria are satisfied, admission into the program is not guaranteed.